Back to Oak Hill trails, Concord NH

 Junctions are well-marked, but this little “new vista” sign helped keep me on the right path.

 I followed the signs to “vista,” only about a 12-minute walk from the parking area, and was treated to a good view of Mt.
 Kearsarge.
-I had thought that the fire tower was the only place on the hill with such a vista.
-My quick visit was well-rewarded.
-Bonus: a walk in the woods after a few hours in a hearing room is a good idea.
+That was ample reward for my quick visit.

 Mt.
 Kearsarge to the west.
 Trees conceal the Merrimack River, flowing south past the industrial building at right.

-Horse Hill
+Horse Hill Nature Preserve gallery

-Among the places to which I’ve returned again and again during this blog’s ten years is Horse Hill Nature Preserve, one of my favorite places in town.
+Among the places to which I’ve returned repeatedly since beginning this blog is Horse Hill Nature Preserve, one of my favorite southern New Hampshire destinations.
+Here are a few Horse Hill images.

-dscf1098When I moved to this area thirty years ago, what is now the preserve was just a big undeveloped area with a sandpit in the middle.
+When I moved to this area thirty years ago, what is now the preserve was just a big undeveloped area with a sandpit in the middle.
 There was once talk of building a housing development in there.
 The development never materialized, and in 2002, the town purchased the property for conservation.
 As a community, we made a wise decision.

 The area needed a lot of cleanup before it was ready for prime time, and we resorted to some creative maneuvers to get the job done.
 I remember going there with my son’s Scout troop on a hike.
 In the sandpit area was debris from the area’s days as an informal target range.
 Each Scout gleefully stuffed his pockets full of shell casings and carried them out.
 I can only imagine how many forgotten little brass pieces found their way into washing machines that weekend.

 My favorite season at Horse Hill.
+Photos by Ellen Kolb.

 Now, Horse Hill is a year-round spot for walkers, runners, and off-road bicyclists.
 Horseback riding is allowed, too, for equestrians who don’t mind taking their chances sharing a trail with bikes.
 As for being a nature preserve, Horse Hill’s wetlands and trees provide habitat for a variety of wildlife.